akarlinsky/world_mortality/README.md

 This repository contains country-level data on all-cause mortality collected from various sources, see below.
 Please note:

-* Our aim is to provide data from 2015 onwards but in some cases the coverage starts later.
+* Our aim is to provide data from 2015 onwards.
+In some cases the coverage starts later, but we require at least full 2019 data.
 * Countries are only included if the data exist until at least June 2020.
 * We only collect weekly, monthly, or quarterly data.
 * We only provide all-cause mortality numbers, without splitting by age or gender.
 * We only provide country-level data, without splitting it by regions or individual cities.
+* The data for the European countries are sourced from the EuroStat **(LINK NEEDED)**.
 * The Short Term Mortality Fluctuations (STMF) dataset from the [Human Mortality Database](https://www.mortality.org) (HMD) is integrated into this dataset.
-For European countries we use STMF or EuroStat data, whatever is more up-to-date.

 We welcome any contributions.